Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Money is only a tool.
-It will take you wherever you wish, but it will not replace you as the driver."
+> "Everything great that has ever happened to humanity has begun as a single thought in someone's mind."
-> — **Ayn Rand**
+> — **Yanni**

 ---